 Reflexology is actually ancient and transcultural.
 Many ancient cultures have a form of “reflexology”.
 During a Reflexology session a variety of specialized techniques which feel similar to a combination of massage and acupressure are applied to reflexes to promote balance and mind – body integration.
 It is a relaxing way to promote your body’s natural healing abilities through nerve stimulation, while improving circulation and encouraging immune system balance.
 It has been practiced throughout the world in ancient cultures including ancient Egypt, China, India, and Native America.
 The name “reflexology” is a relatively new term, which is used to collectively refer to ancient methods based on energy, as well as newer methods based on neurophysiology.

 What defines reflexology is the principle that the microcosm represents the microcosm.
 In essence, it is practiced on a smaller part of the body that represents the whole.
-Reflexology can be practices on the face, ears, hands, and most commonly, the feet.
+Reflexology can be practiced on the face, ears, hands, and most commonly, the feet.
 Some methods are very gentle, while other are deep pressure.
 While every Reflexologist has their own signature style, a good reflexologist will have studied enough methods and techniques to work within you comfort and make it an enjoyable session.
 Similar to massage, communication is an important part of your session.
 Through my experience, when you are fully vested in a session and working through kinks, sometimes your mind will go to sleep, to let the energy flow.

 At times when the heart and body know best, the mind only gets in the way.